 Understanding Rust-Resistant Paint

 Contrary to popular belief, rust isn’t caused by H2O alone.
 Corrosion only occurs when atmospheric pollutants and salts mix with water to cause anodic oxidation.
-The metal itself oxidises, which means that orange and brown palette isn’t merely ugly.
+The metal itself oxidizes, which means that orange and brown palette isn’t merely ugly.
 It’s dangerous.
 A good coating keeps your metals out of contact with oxygen and water.
 That means an efficient solution is a nonporous one, but chemistry has a different rust-fighting paint to impress you: Some are like first responders, oxidizing ahead of the ferrous metals they defend.
 If it were as simple as choosing between two different strategies for your entire building, your coatings specialist would get home in time for Game of Thrones.
 Even The Iron Throne is prone to rust, though, and somebody has to cope with it.

 Coatings are an art requiring a different blend of strategies for every bolt and rail in your building.
 Stainless steel and aluminium resist corrosion well, so they’re a simple solution, but not a perfect one.
 Even stainless steel can corrode in salty air, so if your building is near the sea, you’ll need a different solution that prevents galvanic corrosion.
 Anodic coatings can keep your rivets and screws brand new, while nonporous paints form a barrier between humid air and the larger metal surfaces beneath them.
 In plain English, they renew your building and then keep it looking fresh enough to impress even the fussiest of clientele.